ehhov/stuff/README.md

 [GitHub](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account)
 [GitLab](https://docs.gitlab.com/ee/ssh/#adding-an-ssh-key-to-your-gitlab-account)

+DEPRECATED
-Create an `/opt/local/` directory and set 777 permissions.
+Create an `optlocal` group, an `/opt/local/` directory with this group and 775 permissions, and add the user to this group.

 # Various Instructions